ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 * Retrieve active classification table of C-TC elements.
 * Reset the classification table of C-TC elements.
 * Set the traffic counters at CATS-Forwarders to ease correlation between both Ingress and Egress CATS-Forwarders.
 Such correlation is needed to help identify issues induced by the underlying encapsulation.
-* Enable tools to check the correct behavior of various entities (e.g., classification rules, steering rules, and forwarding behavior)
+* Enable OAM tools to check the correct behavior of various entities (e.g., classification rules, steering rules, and forwarding behavior).

 Provisioning includes configuration as well as distribution through protocols.
 Specifically, the above tasks can be enabled using a variety of means (NETCONF {{?RFC6241}}, IPFIX {{?RFC7011}}, RESTCONF {{?RFC8040}}, YANG-Push {{?RFC8639}}, etc.).
 It is out of scope to discuss required CATS extensions to these protocols.